SmirnovStatica/avi-viewagent/README.md

 ## Usage

 New instance of module creates AppVersion.info window.
 In constructor you need to pass object with parameters:
 - userDataPath {String}.
-By default you can get this path by method 'getPath()' from 'app' instance ( app.getPath('userData') )
+By default you can get this path by method 'getPath()' from 'app' instance (see example)
 - channelId {String}
 - releaseVersion {String}
 - force {Boolean}

-More info about 'channelId', 'releaseVersion' and 'force' ypu can find here - https://appversion.info/views/integration/running-view-agent.html
+More info about 'channelId', 'releaseVersion' and 'force' ypu can find here - https://appversion.info/views/integration/running-view-agent.html.

-You can add event listener 'on closed' to know when AVI window is closed.
+You can add event listener to know when AVI window is closed (see example).

 ### Example: